21 August, 2017

-This neighborhood has long been overlooked, yet it is closed to many dynamic and popular places such as Raval or the Montjuic hill.
-The area also has excellent transportation networks that allow you to reach the airport in 15 minutes from Plaza de Espanya.
+This neighbourhood has long been overlooked, yet it is close to many dynamic and popular places.
+The area also has excellent transportation networks, you can reach the airport in 15 minutes from Plaza de Espanya.

-Buildings in Sant Antoni are mostly recently built and thus have modern features such as lifts or balconies and lack the unique Catalan details often found in Raval.
-Currently, the neighborhood is mostly under construction and property price tends to start at 3500€ per sqm, which is cheaper than the surrounding areas.
+Buildings in Sant Antoni are mostly recently built and thus have modern features such as lifts or balconies.
+In the other side, they lack the unique Catalan details often found in Raval.
+Currently, the neighbourhood is mostly under construction and property price tends to start at 3500€ per square meter, which is cheaper than the surrounding areas.
 However, once the reconstruction is finished, the demand is expected to explode and the price is likely to increase.
 This scenario, combined with excellent location, makes Sant Antoni an appealing option for investors wanting to resell or rent out their properties and making some profits.